niekwit/damid-seq/README.md

 ## Running the analysis

-To run the analysis use the following command:
+Once you know that the test and/or dry run has worked, the actual analysis can be initiated as follows:
 ```shell
 $ snakemake --profile /home/user/.config/snakemake/profile --directory .test/
 ```

 > [!IMPORTANT]
-> Always make sure to use the absolute path (i.e. /home/user/.config/...) rather than the relative path (~/.config/...).
+> Always make sure to use the absolute path (i.e. /home/user/.config/...) rather than the relative path (~/.config/...) when providing the path for the profile file.

 ## Report of the results